Jherson-Aguto/BankingSystem/docs/Project.md

 Purpose:

-Learn LINQ as a C# language feature before writing substantial automated tests.
+Master LINQ as a C# language feature before relying on it throughout EF Core and testing.

 Topics: